Who gets admitted to top colleges?

 For early applications, EVERYTHING must be received by the college’s deadline, unless the college says otherwise.
 It can take 2 weeks for test scores to arrive at their destination.
 Also, the primary reason why early applications are accepted at a higher rate than regular applications is because they are qualitatively better.
 Students most likely to be admitted early have a string of As, top test scores, activities that build year after year – and senior year is likely to continue this pattern.
 Students optimistic about improving their transcripts and test scores during the 1st semester of their senior year may be better off applying later.
 Submitting too early could result in a denial and not a deferral to the regular applicant pool.

 Try to see the world through your student’s eyes.
-Don’t overschedule and build downtime into routines.
+Don’t overschedule.
+Build downtime into routines.
 Some students may need help with time management and planning.
-Insist that the student work hard; do the best as one possibly can; fulfill commitments including assignment deadlines; get 8 hours of sleep, exercise, eat sensibly; and be kind.
+Insist that the student work hard; do the best as one possibly can; fulfill commitments including assignment deadlines; get 8 hours of sleep; exercise; eat sensibly; be honest and be kind.
 Don’t miss opportunities to teach the life survival skill of knowing when one needs help and researching resources or self-advocating to get that help.
 Limit extracurricular activities to 20 hours per week – that’s everything from school activities to videogaming and chats with friends.

 Maturation is the accumulation of daily struggles as well as major achievements.
 A new world is opening for your student and may affect you too.
 Mind expectations and decision biases, and also keep a sense of optimism about the future.